-- Plan for using the twin-track approach by disability targeted interventions and disability inclusive mainstream interventions to strengthen the inclusion of children with disabilities in education in emergencies.
+Plan for using the twin-track approach to strengthen the inclusion of children with disabilities in education in emergencies.

-- Disability targeted interventions are humanitarian action interventions that aim to directly address the disability related needs of children and adolescents with disabilities.
+Disability targeted interventions aim to directly address the disability related needs of children and adolescents with disabilities.
 For example, providing assistive devices and access to rehabilitation services for children and adolescents with disabilities to support their participation in education.

-- Disability inclusive mainstream interventions are mainstream education humanitarian programmes and interventions designed or adapted to ensure they are inclusive of and accessible to all children, including children with disabilities.
-For example, costructing or locating temporary learning spaces to ensure they are accessible to all children, including children with disabilities, following principles of universal design; collecting disability disaggregated data in education needs assessments, etc.
+Disability mainstream interventions are humanitarian programmes and interventions designed or adapted to ensure they are inclusive of and accessible to all children, including children with disabilities.
+For example, constructing or locating temporary learning spaces to ensure they are accessible and reachable to all children, including children with disabilities, following principles of universal design; collecting disability disaggregated data in education needs assessments, etc.

 While planning to make education in emergencies more accessible for all ask the following questions:

 What are the barriers to participation and learning?